carolynduby/DevelopingDataProducts/presentation/Fuel Efficiency Predictor/index.Rmd

     * Predicts fuel efficiency range using linear regression

 * Applications - Car Design and Evaluation
-    * How fast can I make the car and still meet required fuel effiency?
+    * How can I make a fast car that meets required fuel effiency?
     * Is actual car fuel efficiency within predicted range?

 --- .class #id